 A great thing about customer service is how it translates into reviews.
 When you treat people well, they’ll give you positive reviews, even if that treatment was part of resolving a problem.
 5-star review content is powerful online marketing material.

 If you have no other way to differentiate yourself, out hustle your competition when it comes to customer service.
-It’s a winning value offering every time.
+When you’re specific about what you do, it’s a winning value offering that earns you an excellent reputation.

 In some cases, the best way to communicate your value is to make direct claims that you’re better than a competitor’s offer.
 For example, this is a constant in the never ending battle of American trucks: